dahonMetWritings/dahonMetWritings.github.io/_posts/2020-08-07-The-Hunt-For-Rimini-Riddle.md

 **Karen Davitt**

 (image) She works at this theatre company as a tutor, so that’s nice.
 And that's all she wrote.
-[12]
+[11]

 **Claudia Carroll**

 (image)
 Her memoir says she was working on the show before working on another show called _'My Fair City'_.[1]
 Unfortunatley the rest of it doesn't say much about the show.
 However, the description of the YouTube video below claims she played one of the aeforementioned girls from the painting.

+**Mary Elizabeth Burke-Kennedy, Marie Hennigan**

+Speaking of Fair City alumni [?], two of its writers; Mary Elizabeth Burke-Kennedy & Marie Hennigan[12] also wrote for Rimini Riddle.
+And that’s about all she wrote.

 **Brendan O’ Connor**

 He played Geoffrey.
 You know, this guy (cut to pic of Geoffrey).
 Going off [this clip](https://www.youtube.com/watch?v=FCrSTBRkqUY), courtesy of Johnny Feen, at least.
 Dude was a one hit wonder, a comedian, writer, and probably did some other stuff Wikipedia didn’t mention.

-**David McKenna**

-So this guy’s the director [?] there’s gotta be some information on-(insert gif here)
+**Terry McDevlin & David McKenna**

+So according to the Irish Times[6] the former directed the stage play which I'm still confused about.
+And the latter directed and produced the show itself [7].
+Say it with me now; that's all she wrote.

 ### Where's It Now?
    Yeah this show's so lost, even most of the people who worked on it are lost.
 Not that that’s gonna stop us.
 The cool thing about internet losers is that when they’re fixated on something, it takes them a long-ass while to give up on it, no matter how much of a lost cause it is.
 Or was in the case of people who spent 10 years looking for a frickin’ Pinwheel sketch.
 Whatever the hell Pinwheel is.